Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

 Different from the complete attitude synchronization on $\mathbb{SO}(3)$, a reduced attitude can be considered as an element on two-dimensional spheres \cite{2011_ControlSystemMagazine}.
-Incomplete attitude synchronization corresponds to practical problems that moving along a common direction in flocks and point to a common direction in a network of satellites.
-In \onlinecite{2020_TAC_Dimos_attitude}, a common framework of synchronization of agents on $\mathbb{S}^{2}$ and $\mathbb{SO}(3)$ is proposed under switching topologies.
-The complete attitude synchronization is casted as synchronization on $\mathbb{S}^{3}$ and the incomplete attitude synchronization is casted as synchronization on $\mathbb{S}^{2}$.
-It should be noted that the consensus problem on $\mathbb{S}^{n}$ has a strong application background including reduced attitude synchronization \cite{2020_TAC_Dimos_attitude}, self-synchronizing oscillators \cite{1996_PRL,1997_PRL,2020_Chaos_oscillator}, and quantum consensus \cite{2016_TAC_Shi,2017_tac_Shi}.
-In \onlinecite{2018_TAC_JM_n-sphere}, the almost global consensus result is established for a class of consensus protocols on $n$-spheres except for the circle.
-The system is given by $N$ agents, where the state $\mathbf{x}_{i}\in \mathbb{S}^{n}$ and dynamics
+Incomplete attitude synchronization corresponds to practical problems such as moving along a common direction in flocks and pointing to a common direction in a network of satellites.
+A common framework of synchronization of agents on $\mathbb{S}^{2}$ and $\mathbb{SO}(3)$ is proposed under switching topologies \cite{2020_TAC_Dimos_attitude}.
+The complete attitude synchronization is cast as synchronization on $\mathbb{S}^{3}$ and the incomplete attitude synchronization is cast as synchronization on $\mathbb{S}^{2}$.
+It should be noted that the consensus problem on $\mathbb{S}^{n}$ has a strong application background, including reduced attitude synchronization \cite{2020_TAC_Dimos_attitude}, self-synchronizing oscillators \cite{1996_PRL,1997_PRL,2020_Chaos_oscillator}, and quantum consensus \cite{2016_TAC_Shi,2017_tac_Shi}.
+The almost global consensus result is established for a class of consensus protocols on $n$-spheres except for the circle in \cite{2018_TAC_JM_n-sphere}.
+The agent's state $\mathbf{x}_{i}\in \mathbb{S}^{n}$ and dynamics is governed by